cabarius/ToyBox/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Save Files**
-To help us reproduce your issue, please attach a named *save file* using these [instructions](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/attaching-files)
+To help us reproduce your issue, please attach a named *save file* Please zip it or GitHub will not accept it.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.